sig-gis/Liberia_NSC_ForestMonitoringTraining/08_class_SEPAL/02_classification.md

 ## Parameters

-In the lower-right corner, the following five tabs are available, allowing you to customize the classification:
+In the lower-right corner, the following tabs are available, allowing us to customize the classification:

 - `IMG`: Image to classify.
 - `LEG`: Legend of the classification system.